 The Tasmanian Scientific Research Advisory Committee (TSRAC) (Terms of Reference) is a subcommittee of the HMHREC.
 The objective of the TSRAC is to review and advise the scientific validity, merit and integrity of health and medical human research applications, prior to their consideration by the HMHREC.

-If you are planning to submit a Prior Approval application (see Types of Applications), or your project is funded by a Category 1 grant you can apply from an exemption from TSRAC Review if you are able to provide the following:
+If you are planning to submit a Prior Approval Application or your project is funded by a Category 1 grant, you can apply for an exemption from TSRAC review.

 More information about the HMHREC: